OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Additional applications

+In A-Fig.~\ref{fig:music}, we provide the results of using a pure music clip as reference audio.
+OmniCustom can generate similar background music in personalized results, which is not supported by existing audio-driven customization methods.
+When the text prompt does not contain spoken content, our customized results merely yield similar music timbre.
+In contrast, when the text prompt contains spoken content, the corresponding result show uncustomized speaker timbre and similar music timbre.
+Please see our supplementary video for audio details.

 Our method can also perform cross-gender reference audio customization.
-As illustrated in Ap-Fig.~\ref{fig:cross}, pairing a male reference image with a female reference audio leads to a slightly lower \textit{Speaker-Sim} score compared to the original female reference audio.
-We attribute this performance degradation to the model implicitly encoding some priors regarding the gender of reference identity and its corresponding timbre range.
-For specific audio details, please refer to our supplementary video.
-Notably, the change in reference audio does not compromise the identity preservation capability.
+As illustrated in A-Fig.~\ref{fig:cross}, pairing a male reference image with a female reference audio leads to a slightly lower \textit{Speaker-Sim} score compared to the original female reference audio.
+We attribute such degradation to the model implicitly encoding some priors regarding the gender of reference identity and its corresponding timbre range.
+Notably, the change in reference audio does not compromise the identity preservation.